tardate/LittleArduinoProjects/Electronics101/Power/CapacitiveDropper/README.md

 ## Low-power Demonstation Circuit

-A good way of experimenting with dropper circuits is to avoid the high voltage risks of mains supply.
+A good way of experimenting with dropper circuits is to avoid the high voltage risks of mains supply and use a low voltage AC adapter.
 In this example, I'm using a 12V AC power adapter rated for 10VA.

 I am using a 0.1µF X2 capacitor for C1.